koenrane/KR-new-site/content/attainable-utility-preservation-empirical-results.md

 R_\text{AUP}(s,a):= \overset{\text{primary goal}}{R(s,a)}- \overset{\text{scaling term}}{\frac{\lambda}{Q^*_{R_\text{aux}}(s, \varnothing)}}\overset{\text{change in ability to achieve auxiliary goal}}{\left | Q^*_{R_\text{aux}}(s,a) - Q^*_{R_\text{aux}}(s, \varnothing) \right |}
 $$

 The inaction comparison is _only one step_ into the future.
 For action, the agent considers disabling the off-switch – this allows it to achieve most goals.
-For inaction, the agent imagines waiting one time step and then following its auxiliary optimal policy (which very often involves disabling the off-switch anyways).
+For inaction, the agent imagines waiting one time step and then following its auxiliary optimal policy (which often involves disabling the off-switch anyways).
 So the two things it's comparing are the same, basically.
 The problem is that what we mean _intuitively_ by "inaction" isn't just "wait a millisecond and then see how well you can do the thing", it's something else.

 For now, we can deal with it by comparing "auxiliary AU after disabling the off-switch and then waiting 4 time steps" against "auxiliary AU after waiting 5 time steps".
 This solves the problem while recovering the one-step-comparison's performance in the other levels.